 The lower part of the River Cam is a more popular option.
 The tour goes through the actual Cambridge University and covers all essential sights, including Trinity College, Bridge of Sighs and Kings College Chapel.

-Since some of these architectural monuments date from the 14th century, viewing them from a punt is definitely an outstanding experience.
+Since some of these architectural monuments date from the 14th century, viewing them from a punt is an outstanding experience.

 Contrary to the lower river, the upper River Cam runs through the idyllic Cambridge countryside and is much more peaceful compared to the lower river.